-Years ago I learned something valuable – a message I’ve been spreading ever since.
-Career-tech today is NOT the same as vo-tech when I went to school.
-(You may have heard me say this before.
-This message is that important.)
+Years ago, we learned something valuable – a message we’ve been spreading ever since.
+Career-tech today is NOT the same as “vo-tech” when we went to school.

-Career-tech today offers really high-tech, hands on experiences students can’t get in their high school.
-Think of the classes as super-electives that live in a building other than your home HS.
-Programs like Zoo School, engineering, IT, bioscience, pharmacy, dentistry, digital design, and many more are revolutionizing the experiential learning available to our kids while they are in HS.
+Career-tech today offers high tech, hands-on experiences students can’t get in their high school.
+Think of the classes as super electives that live in a building other than your home high school.
+Programs like healthcare, animal science, engineering, IT, cybersecurity, robotics, bioscience, pharmacy, dentistry, digital design, and many more are revolutionizing the experiential learning available to our kids while they are in high school.

 Others will go directly to college after high school.
 78% of career-tech students enroll in full time post-secondary education immediately after high school.
-Can you imagine the college application of a student applying to an engineering program who can talk about the robots they built and programmed and the manufacturing internship they had while in HS?
-Admissions officials will take notice and know this is a student committed to their selected major/targeted career.
+Can you imagine the college application of a student applying to an engineering program who can talk about the robots they built and programmed and the manufacturing internship they had while in high school?
+Admissions officials (and future employers) will take notice and know this student is committed to their selected major/targeted career.

-For Central Ohio and Cincinnati parents of 6th to 10th graders, you can take advantage of free coffee chats throughout the year with representatives from area career-tech schools.
+For Central Ohio and Cincinnati parents of 6th to 10th graders, you can take advantage of free coffee chats throughout the year with representatives from some area career-tech schools (see below).

 Spending a bit of time now to hear about available programs helps you plan your student’s schedule in the future!
 Click here for our event list, and request access to the available recordings of past chats by clicking here.